Saint Mary's Summer Academy 2014

 Limited need-based scholarships are available.
 Scholarships do not exceed $250 per camper.
+Deadline is April 1st.

 Theatre: Katie Sullivan

-Katie Sullivan is an associate professor of theatre at Saint Mary’s and is in her 21st year teaching at the College.
+Katie is an associate professor of theatre at Saint Mary’s and is in her 21st year teaching at the College.
 Holding an M.F.A. in Acting, Katie teaches all sorts of acting classes for the theatre program and is never happier at work than when squirreled away in the basement of Regina teaching Intro to Acting, Voice and Movement, Improvisation, Characterization, Styles or Viewpoints to both beginning or advanced college actors.
 Additionally, she directs a main stage production each year and is particularly drawn to contemporary American playwrights who write about social and/or psychological issues which involve people deeply.
 Rabbit Hole provides exciting opportunities to work with a small cast on ensemble building and moment-to-moment truthful acting between conflicted characters-- a continuation of what we learn and practice during the day in the studio.

-Studio Art: Molly White, Michelle Johnson
+Studio Art: Molly White, Chelsea Young

 This is Molly's first year as an art instructor for Summer Academy, but she's worked at Saint Mary's Fine Arts Camp for seven years, including the past two as an art instructor.
 Molly was also a camper at Fine Arts Camp for four years.
 She graduated from Saint Mary's in 2007 with my B.F.A. and she currently works at the Indianapolis Museum of Art in development.